Outdoor Education – Character development through the outdoors

 Prerequisites

 Satisfactory completion of Year 9 Health and Physical Education with an interest in outdoor pursuits.
 Due to the nature of the course, demonstration of schoolwide safe behaviour is paramount.
-There are limited places available in this course and therefore a student’s performance in Year 9, a ballot system and half payment of the course costs may be required to determine final selection.
+There are limited places available in this course and therefore a student’s performance in Year 9, a ballot system and a deposit of the course costs may be required to determine final selection.

 Click here to see MAGS Outdoor Education Instagram: mags_outdoored